Akojede70/React-Project-and-learning-some-concept/README.md

-# React-Project-and-learning-some-concept
+# React-Project: learning some concepts in react

-concepts in react
+These Projects was built to sharpen my learning and some concepts in react